 Aside from the recently completed Windara Reef off the coast of Ardrossan on the Yorke Peninsula, native oyster reefs are now near absent from SA’s waters.

-How it will be built and what will it do?
+How will it be built and what will it do?

-Glenelg Beach’s 2-hectare shellfish reef will be constructed using a limestone reef base, with hatchery-raised Australian flat oysters, to create a flourishing marine environment.
+The O'Sullivan Beach shellfish reef will be constructed using a limestone reef base, with hatchery-raised Australian flat oysters, to create a flourishing marine environment.

 The public had an opportunity to have their say on potential locations for a metro reef last year and the consultation showed South Australians were very much in support of the restoration of our shellfish reefs.

 Has all this talk of reefs got you itching to get underwater?
-Check out these great spots for snorkelling.
+Check out thesegreat spots for snorkelling.